abrignoni/iLEAPP/README.md

 ## Compile to executable

 To compile to an executable so you can run this on a system without python installed.
+If using Python 3.10 and above delete the arguments from the following terminal commands.

 To create ileapp.exe, run: